Skip to main content

 Our coastal sand dunes are under threat.
 In fact, they are listed as one of the most at risk habitats in Europe for biodiversity loss.

-• Supporting the restoration of sand dunes by raising awareness of pioneering conservation action.
-We have been facilitating training for young people and volunteers to contribute to sand dune restoration.
+• Supported the restoration of sand dunes by raising awareness of pioneering conservation action.
+We have provided training for young people and volunteers to contribute to sand dune restoration.

-• Raising awareness that healthy dunes need moving sand.
+• Raised awareness that healthy dunes need moving sand.
 Previously, sand dune management favoured stabilisation of dunes and we now know that sand dunes need to be dynamic.

-• Encouraging more people to explore, enjoy, and help protect the dunes through.
-Our work delivers a programme of innovative public engagement and citizen science events and activities from guided walks to Tai chi and musical workshops.
+• Encouraged more people to explore, enjoy, and help protect the dunes through.
+Our work delivered a programme of innovative public engagement and citizen science events and activities from guided walks to Tai chi and musical workshops.

-• Develop skills to manage dunes better, both now and in the future through in person and online training and workshops.
-The aim of our events is to support collaboration and increase accessibility for all to dune landscapes.
+• Developed skills to manage dunes better, both now and in the future through in person and online training and workshops, supporting collaboration and increasing accessibility for all to dune landscapes.

 With thanks to our partners